chrisemunt/mgsi/README.md

 To use a server TCP port other than 7041, specify it in the start-up command (as opposed to using zero to indicate the default port of 7041).

-### Starting YottaDB Supererver processes via the xinetd daemon
+### Starting YottaDB Superserver processes via the xinetd daemon

 Network connectivity to **YottaDB** is managed via the **xinetd** service.
 First create the following launch script (called **zmgsi\_ydb** here):